ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

                             The frequency for creating the netCDF files, options are daily or monthly.
 The default is monthly.
     -d {soil,radiation}, --data-product {soil,radiation}
                             The data product to create files for.
-If not provided files will be created for soil and radiation.

 The start date must always be provided, but an end date is not required.
 If an end date is not provided, files are only created for the date provided as the start date.
 An example of usage is: